txsbms/breadmania/README.md

 # breadmania
 Hit as many notes as you can as they fall down the screen!

-School project for CS/EE120B at UCR.
+School project for CS/EE120B at UC Riverside.

 This project was designed around an ATmega328P microcontroller on a breadboard.
 The code provided will interface with a joystick, an HD44780 LCD screen, shift registers (74HC595) which control an 8x8 LED matrix, and seven buttons.
 The LCD screen outputs custom characters using CGROM on the HD44780, and the project keeps score saved in memory even after a device reboot by utilizing EEPROM functionality on the ATmega1284P.